ChocolateVS/Campus360-JS/README.md

 Once you have your points and everything loaded, you can then export it all the the SQL database, which can be subsequently accessed via the frontend

 ## How it works
-HTML5 front end - Using Panolens.js to viw 360deg
+HTML5 front end - Using Panolens.js to view 360deg
 NodeJS + MySQL backend

 Android App to create maps, points and manage bringing all together.